mohamed-hussein11/Immunology-Courses/Immune-System-and-Failures-Specialization /02-Immunology-Adaptive-Immune-System/notes.md

 - **T helper subsets (Th1, Th2, and beyond)** and their functions
 - **T cell receptor (TCR) selection** in the thymus
 - Mechanisms preventing **autoimmunity**
 - Coordination of T cell responses with other immune cells
-- Key readings and videos: T cell activation, helper subsets, thymic selection

 ---